Hakuba, Japanese Alps, January 2005

 We have a different set of visitors this year so we went to Kyoto and visited some temples and did the much enjoyed Geisha tea ceremony and Cherry Blossom Dance again (see also photos from last year).

-Priest.
-Click to hear the priest's chant: Kyoto Geisha
+Click to hear the Geisha singers:

 geisha [gâ'sha], a "refined person".
 Japanese woman of exquisite beauty, grace and elegance who entertains gentlemen of considerable means.
 She is versed in the arts of music, drama and conversation.